 Nausea

-The most frequent complaint, especially on an empty stomach or at higher doses.
-Solutions: eat a light snack before dosing, drink water, or switch to tea form for gentler absorption.
+This one tops the list.
+It hits hardest on an empty stomach, or when you’ve simply taken too much.
+The fixes are simple.
+Eat a light snack before you dose.
+Drink water.
+Or switch to tea form for gentler absorption.
+Most people figure this out the hard way, after one rough morning.
 As the NIH PMC, Kratom Pharmacology Review notes, “Kratom has significantly less potential for dependence and overdose than traditional opioids”.

 Dehydration